swmnnmt/Algorithmic-trading-with-artificial-intelligence/README.md

 years.
 This included the open, high, low, close, volume,etc of trades for each day, from today all the way back up to 1380s.
 Extract your CSV file in `/data` folder which has Open Price, High Price, Low Price, Volume, Close Price columns.

+### The Algorithm
+Armed with an okay-ish stock prediction algorithm I thought of a naive way of creating a bot to decide to buy/sell a stock today given the stock’s history.
+In essence, you just predict the opening value of the stock for the next day, and if it is beyond a threshold amount you buy the stock.
+If it is below another threshold amount, sell the stock.
+This dead simple algorithm actually seemed to work quite well — visually at least.

 ### How to run it:

 #### Anaconda: